What It's Like To Watch Your Partner Die

 Advertisement

-From there, per my request, Justin was transferred to the hospice center at Bellevue Hospital.
-It’s a soothing cocoon of a space where people go to die, and where each staff member deserves a presidential medal of honor for the decency they show to patients in no condition to acknowledge it.
+From there, per my request, Justin was transferred to the hospice centre at Bellevue Hospital.
+It’s a soothing cocoon of a space where people go to die, and where each staff member deserves a presidential medal of honour for the decency they show to patients in no condition to acknowledge it.
 A man in the next room groaned for hours, surrounded by his family.
 Justin, as a nurse sponge-bathed him, kept whispering, “Fuck, fuck, fuck,” to himself.
-Somewhere, I thought, his sardonic and intensely wry sense of humor must have remained intact.
+Somewhere, I thought, his sardonic and intensely wry sense of humour must have remained intact.
 He never woke up.
 Never opened his eyes.

 But just in case, I’d brought photos of us as a family to keep him company.
 I spent most of Saturday with him, telling him idiotic stories about work, and how our son was on a weird hunger strike because my aunt, who was watching him, couldn’t locate the bizarre Icelandic yogurt he would eat for every meal at that time.